-The CSL Limited (ASX: CSL) share price continued its strong run on Thursday and charged higher again.
+The CSL Limited (ASX: CSL) share price continued its positive form and hit a new all-time high on Wednesday.

-Why did the CSL share price hit an all-time high?
+Why is the CSL share price at a record high?

-The post Why the CSL share price just raced to an all-time high appeared first on Motley Fool Australia.
+The post Why the CSL share price just hit a record high appeared first on Motley Fool Australia.

 One stock is an Australian internet darling with a rock solid reputation and an exciting new business line that promises years (or even decades) of growth… while trading at an ultra-low price…